aMurphy85/Milestone-Project-Tattoo-Shop/README.md

     * [bootstrap Navbar](https://getbootstrap.com/docs/4.0/components/navbar/)
     * [stack overflow](https://stackoverflow.com/questions/42586729/bootstrap-4-change-hamburger-toggler-color)

-4. __Images (recent work & gallery),__
- -

-### __Unsolved bugs__

-1. __Contact form email input,__
-    - While testing the contact form I noticed that I would get a input required message if no email address was entered, but do not get an error message if the email has been entered incorrectly (i.e. murv121@hotmial.co.uk) didn't pick up that the "a" and the "i" were the wrong way round.
-    - I have tried to find the solution to this on bootstrap and google but unable to find one that worked.

-2. __Navbar dropdown menu,__
-    - Once I had solved the burger icon on smaller devices issue I noticed that when clicked on I didn't have a dropdown menu to select my nav link.
-    - I have been using bootstrap to find the correct class inputs to solve this but haven't found the right one thats works.

-3. __Colour scheme of website,__
+4. __Colour scheme of website,__
     - I intended on using the colours in the shop logo but after a couple reviews I was informed that it affected the UX.
     - To solve this I decided to use one colour throughout the website and use a bit of the red to breakup sections of the site.

-4. __Footer,__
+5. __Footer,__
     - Information overload in the footer with the opening times and contact info.
     - As this information was going to be repeated on the *Contact Us* page I decided to only put the social links, making the UX more pleasing.

+### __Unsolved bugs__

+1. __Contact form email and phone input,__
+    - While testing the contact form I noticed that I would get a input required message if no email address was entered, but do not get an error message if the email has been entered incorrectly (i.e. murv121@hotmial.co.uk) didn't pick up that the "a" and the "i" were the wrong way round.
+This is the same for a phone number, any numbers can be added and be accepted.
+    - I have tried to find the solution to this on bootstrap and google but unable to find one that worked.

+2. __Contact form successful pop-up message,__
+    - After filling in all the relevant required fields to complete the form and clicked on the *Send* button, I wanted a pop-up message saying "Thank You! & Your details have been successfully sent.".
+        - I tried to use bootstraps *alerts* inputs but all I got was a seperate section below the button saying "thank You!".
+        - Also tried to input a modal which did work once you had clicked on the *Send* button but was unable to close the modal down using the close buttons.

 ## __Deployment__